mckennapsean/dissertation/content/05-security.md

-The primary contribution of this design study is the design, evaluation, and deployment of an interactive dashboard, BubbleNet, for visualizing patterns in cyber security data.
+The primary contribution of this design study is the design, evaluation, and deployment of an interactive dashboard, BubbleNet, for visualizing patterns in cybersecurity data.
 BubbleNet is designed to not only support the discovery of patterns, but also facilitate presentation of these patterns to various stakeholders.
 We discuss a problem characterization for this domain, along with a data and task abstraction.
 A secondary contribution of this work is a detailed